-GHS Labels efficiently transmit this information by harmonizing how labels are to be formatted, but also in which specific information must be included to effectively alert users about associated hazards.
+GHS efficiently transmits information by harmonizing how labels are to be formatted and which specific information must be included to effectively alert users about a product’s hazards.
 Manufacturers, suppliers, and distributors in GHS-compliant countries fulfill the requirements for GHS Labels by including these informational elements:

 - Product Identifier – A unique product name that allows users to identify the hazardous product.
 GHS labels contain the same product identifier as listed on the SDS sheet; some countries even opt to include the chemical identities and ingredients of a chemical mixture as part of the product identifier on a label, but only when it significantly affects the hazardous classification of the product.

 - Supplier Identifier – Information addressing the identity of the manufacturer or supplier of the hazardous product; this can include their name, address, and telephone number, for example.